TeamGensouSpark/kekkai/README.md

 ## Notice

-#### **If there are no Danmakucore and Mirror, there will be no Kekkai.If there are no Danmakucore and Mirror, there will be no Kekkai.
+#### **If there are no Danmakucore and Mirror, there will be no Kekkai.
 Remember to show respect to the staff of TeamNightclipse when using!**

 ## What is Kekki?